asoplata/dynasim-krishnan-2016-model/README.md

 can be found [here at ModelDB](https://senselab.med.yale.edu/ModelDB/ShowModel.cshtml?model=28189).

+NOTE: This must be run using a custom version of DynaSim (see below) and has only been tested for MATLAB 2017a.
+Let me know if you want to run it and I'll help!

-Note that this is only intended to reproduce the qualitative behavior of the "base", not the "extended" model of the paper.
+This is only intended to reproduce the qualitative behavior of the "base", not the "extended" model of the paper.
 That said, there are experimental adjustment factors in the code that would make modeling the extended model easy.
 Also note that this is NOT intended as a bit-perfect reproduction of the